iagrant/binex/ROPemporium/4-badchars/README.md

 ```
 badchars are: b i c / <space> f n s
 ```
-Which eliminates `/bin` and other goodies from our input and any opcodes that happen to have the same bytes as the above chars
+Which eliminates `/bin` and other goodies from our input and any gadgets that happen to have the same bytes as the above chars

 Converting them to hex so later we can give the bad bytes to `ropper` so it knows to avoid them
 ```